Australia Address Format: How to Correctly Address Mail Going to Australia

 #6 Use Pre-Printed Envelopes

 Pre-printed envelopes are a great way to avoid unwanted errors in your direct mail process.
-You can even use address verification systems like PostGrid to verify an address and print their postcode beforehand.
+You can even use address verification systems like PostGrid to verify an address and print the postcode beforehand.

 #7 Including Traditional Place Names